Kord-Extensions/kord-extensions/docs/docs/concepts/bot.md

 help                      | Boolean      | `true`     | Whether to enabled the bundled help extension sentry                    | Boolean      | `true`     | Whether to enabled the bundled [Sentry extension](/integrations/sentry)

+External modules that add extensions are free to add extension functions to this class, which gives users a convenient way to configure them.
+If you're using an external module, we recommend reading the documentation for any modules you may be using.

 ### Hooks

 Hooks allow you to set up lambdas that are to be run at various points in the bot's lifecycle, allowing you to set up